-King Kashyapa built inaccessible stronghold of Sigiriya rock fortress in 5th century AD, in order to hide from the wrath of his half brother Moggalana.
+King Kashyapa built the inaccessible stronghold of Sigiriya rock fortress in the 5th century AD, in order to hide from the wrath of his half-brother Moggalana.
 The king lived in the fort for 18 years, until the return of Moggalana with his army and kill him in a battle.

 Importance of Sigiriya as a historical place

-Sigiriya not only important as a historical and cultural site, but it is most importantly showing the advanced knowledge of ancient engineers.
-Sigiriya rock fortress suggests that ancient engineers had through grasp on trigonometry and hydraulic principle.
+Sigiriya is not only important as a historical and cultural site, but it most importantly shows the advanced knowledge of ancient engineers.
+Sigiriya rock fortress suggests that ancient engineers had a thorough grasp of trigonometry and hydraulic principle.

 Climbing the historical site of Sigiriya

-Sigiriya rock climb can be a daunting task for old people, and people with a back problem and knee injuries.
-Climbing to the summit of the rock is the expectation of every visitors.
+Sigiriya rock climb can be a daunting task for old people, and people with back problems and knee injuries.
+Climbing to the summit of the rock is the expectation of every visitor.
 The breathtaking view from the summit over the surrounding area is a reward for the untiring effort.
-Same times there are many ruins to see on top of the rock such as swimming pool, remnants of many buildings and a granite throng.
-It is believed that King Kshayapa lived in a palace, which was built on top of the rock.
+Sometimes there are many ruins to see on top of the rock such as a swimming pool, remnants of many buildings and a granite throng.
+It is believed that King Kshayapa lived in a palace, which was built on top of a rock.

 How to reach Sigiriya: